|

 (c) that he had, at the time of commission of the alleged

-offence no reason to suspect the genuineness of the mark and
+offence no reason to suspect the genuineness of the mark

 (d) that on demand made by or on behalf of the prosecutor,

-he gave all the information in his power with respect to the
+he gave all the information in his power with respect to

-persons on whose behalf the mark was applied.
+the persons on whose behalf the mark was applied.

 Forfeiture of goods in Trademark offences

-section 9 of the Myanmar Merchandise Marks Act.
-So far as it
+provided in section 9 of the Myanmar Merchandise Marks

-concerns trademark is as follows:
+Act.
+So far as it concerns trademark is as follows:

-"When a person is convicted under section 482 of the Myanmar
+"When a person is convicted under section 482 of the

-applied thereto, or is acquitted on proof of the matter or
+counterfeit trademark applied thereto, or is acquitted on

-matters specified in section 486 of the Myanmar Penal Code
+proof of the matter or matters specified in section 486 of

-the court convicting or acquitting him may direct the
+the Myanmar Penal Code the court convicting or acquitting

-forfeiture to the state of all goods and things by means of
+him may direct the forfeiture to the state of all goods

-,or in relation to which the offence has been committed or
+and things by means of ,or in relation to which the

-but for such proof as aforesaid, would have been committed.
+aforesaid, would have been committed. "

 --------------------------------------------------------------------------------

-2. Gaw Kan Lye & Saw Kyone Saing 1939, Rangoon Law Reports
+2. Gaw Kan Lye & Saw Kyone Saing 1939, Rangoon Law

-p.503
+Reports p.503

 8. John Walker & Sons Ltd. v.
-U Than Shwe 1968, Burma Law
+U Than Shwe 1968, Burma

-Reports (Chief Court) p.73
+Law Reports (Chief Court) p.73

 |